Zarif601/Bike-Sharing/README.md

 ### Purpose

-The purpose of this project is to concive investors that a bike-sharing program in Des Moines is a good business proposal.
+The purpose of this project is to convince investors that a bike-sharing program in Des Moines is a good business proposal.
 To demonstrate that through visualization, a bike trips analysis is performed on Citi Bike program data from a similar program in NYC.

 ## Results